-Step 6: Return to hockey and full game play without restriction.
+Stage 6: Full game play.

 A player should never return to contact practice or gameplay until cleared by a doctor!

 How can I help players prevent concussions?

 Invest time into pre-season concussion education meetings and use the pre-season team meeting checklist to guide your meetings.
 Ensure your team understands all necessary concussion information and provide them with the resources available in this kit.
 Let them know they can ask questions at any time and should always report any concussion symptoms to you, their parents, or another adult they trust.